Product

 SaaS built for teams

-If you sell a product that does get added value from having multiple users, per user pricing can make a lot of sense.
+If you sell a product that benefits from having multiple users, per-user pricing can make a lot of sense.
 This is typically the case for team-based SaaS products.

 Slack is one of the best examples of this.
 Nobody’s using Slack alone, and it’d be weird if you were.